How do you heal emotional wounds?

 in the skin do repair, the old skin dies off and is replaced with new cells, and most animal can repair those kinds of smaller wounds.
 Still, although the skin may look identical to what it looked like before the wound, it's still

 not identical.
-And again, time does not heal the wound, action does.
+Again, time does not heal the wound, action does.
 Action directed by something in the animal causes new cells to be generated to

 "fill in the indent from the cut," for example.
-So in some but not all cases action can heal some wounds.
-Regardless, it seems pretty clear that
+In some cases, action can heal some wounds.
+Regardless, it seems clear that

 it may be more correct to say "time does not heal" physical wounds to animal, the same results that